cpt-mlearn/covid-hackathon/README.md

 By taking part in the discussion, either via the Slack Channel or Zoom Meetings.
 You can find the relevant links below.

 ## Data Resources
-Watch this spaces for links to covid-19 related data sources.
+Find the links below for covid-19 related data sources, you can join one of the initiaves or apply to our local context.

 ### South Africa